opendocsg/opendoc-state-courts-practice-directions-2021/PART-02-GENERAL-MATTERS.md

 ### ***Access to, and correction of, personal data contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar***

-(4) A data subject who wishes to access his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar must, where necessary, comply with the applicable provisions in the Rules of Court 2021 and these Practice Directions relating to the access to and inspection of case files.
+(4) A data subject who wishes to access his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar must, where necessary, comply with the applicable provisions in the Rules of Court 2021 and/or these Practice Directions relating to the access to and inspection of case files.

 (5) A data subject shall not be entitled to request information about the ways in which his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar has been used or disclosed.